muratk5n/thirdwave/en/index.md

----

 In regular business ppl compete, excesses can be handled at the courts..
 Guy stepping over your IP, sue.
 But drug cartels are by definition outside the law; so conflicts are handled by the gun.
-They fight over access to trade routes, over supply, for manpower..
+In Tijuana they are fighting over access to trade routes, supply, for manpower..

 ---